Review

 Mistakes To Avoid In Plain English

 Don't use pads or spacers to push through pain.
 Pain in pointe is the fitter's job, not the cart's.
-Don't change thickness or material right before a performance: the show is the wrong time to discover the new pad doesn't sit right.
+Don't change thickness or material right before a performance.
+The show is the wrong time to discover the new pad doesn't sit right.
 Don't buy bundles just because they look efficient when they're really three slight variations of the wrong item.
 And don't treat online reviews as fitting advice.
 There are entire careers built around pointe fitting; a $10 accessory shouldn't override that.

 Where to start by buyer type